Capital gains tax: Spain

+Realised capital losses can be offset against future capital gains for up to 4 years following the year of realisation.

 Sri Lanka

 Currently, there is no capital gains tax in Sri Lanka.

 Sweden

+Capital gains tax in Sweden is up to 30% on realized capital income.

 There is no capital gains tax on net capital gains made in an ISK (Investeringssparkonto or "Investor Savings Account"), but no offsetting or writing off of capital losses against other income either.
 Instead, ISK's are taxed yearly as 30% of the assumed gains which is determined based on the current interest levels.
 As of 2021, the tax is at the minimum level of 0,375% of the total account balance.

-Outside of an ISK, the capital gains tax in Sweden is up to 30% on realized capital income.